kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 The update follows a heartbeat mechanism analogously to the kubelet-apiserver model where the control-plane sets as `ClusterNotReady` whenever a kubefed daemon skips a heartbeat.

-The kubefed daemons have to periodically collect the status of the federated resources in each cluster.
+As mentioned above, the kubefed daemons have to periodically collect the status of the federated resources in each cluster.

 The resources can be filtered by the label `kubefed.io/managed=true` to exclude them from the rest of Kubernetes resources.